LuisMatusM/Hello-Wold/README.md

 # Hello-World
-I´ll post here my personal projects and home works in my learning path to become a Data Analyst
+I´ll post here my personal projects and homeworks in my learning path to become a Data Analyst